SzymekCendecki/simple-converter/README.md

 # simple-converter

 # getting started:
-To start working with the project, you must download it and place it in a directory called pirackiRejs.
+To start working with the project, you must download it and place it in a directory simple-converter.

 Then, in this directory, start the terminal and run: npm install